 Nevertheless, there are no definite penalties for inappropriate advertising, but to be certain that the content which you are creating or sharing on Facebook or Instagram is indicated correctly, you always should follow these main tips:

-• Content that is created for foreign audience or in the English language must contain hashtags #Sponsored and/or #Ad;
+- Content that is created for a foreign audience or in the English language must contain hashtags #Sponsored and/or #Ad;

-• It is not enough to only mention in the description that your content is of promotional nature.
-Mentioned hashtags must be easily visible in promotional video or a photo.;
+- It is not enough to only mention in the description that your content is of promotional nature.
+Mentioned hashtags must be easily visible in a promotional video or a photo.;

-• Marking the name of product or company with a tag “@“ in the promotional material or presentation of a website link in the description is considered as not enough (2).
+- Marking the name of a product or a company with a tag “@“ in the promotional material or presentation of a website link in the description is considered as not enough (2).

 Exclusive attention must be paid for a new trend on social media – stories.
 Hashtags #Reklama and #Remiama or #Sponsored (for Lithuanian content) and #Ad and/or #Sponsored (for foreign content) must be visible and easily readable and proper font size and text color must be ensured (2).